Stone Cross residential property held on a long lease is a wasting asset as the leaseholder merely owns the property for a period of years.

-It is conventional wisdom that a residential leasehold with more than one hundred years remaining is worth approximately the equivalent as a freehold.
-Where an additional 90 years added to all but the shortest lease, the residence will be worth the same as a freehold for many years in the future.
+It is conventional wisdom that a property with over 100 years remaining is worth approximately the same as a freehold.
+Where an additional 90 years added to any lease with more than 30 years unexpired, the premises will be equivalent in value to a freehold for many years ahead.

 | Lender | Requirement |